DCBIA-OrthoLab/ShapeAXI/README.md

   --out OUT             Output
 ```

-## Example of running for each model
+---

+## How does it work

+### 1. Compute scale factor

+### 2. Split

-No matter which model you choose you must specify your input csv file with **--csv**, for example,
+No matter which model you choose you must specify your input.
+You can choose between **--csv** input or both **--csv_first_train** and **--csv_first_test**.
+If you specify csv input, shapeaxi will split the csv data between train and test (80% and 20% but you can specify the split using **--valid_split**).
+Otherwise, if you specify csv_train and csv_test, it will skip this first split.
+Now, shapeaxi uses the train set and split between train, test and valid dataset for each fold.
+Here, an example of the content of you csv files :

 | surf                                 | class  |
 |--------------------------------------|--------|